 Winter temperatures in San Antonio are cool by comparison to its super-hot summer but are still rather warm by other standards.
 From the mid-60s to low 70s (18°C to 22°C), the daytime highs are quite comfortable.
 One thing to consider is that the nights can get legitimately cold, so you’ll need to pack appropriate outfits for both.

 Winter is the least-busy time to visit San Antonio since the temperatures are a little lower.
 This is a destination that’s known for its family-centered tourism.
 With very few school breaks making winter travel accessible, you’ll find fewer families here at this time.

 Of course, with lower demand comes lower prices!
 Winter is the perfect option for budget-conscious travelers and adults seeking a quieter escape alike.

 San Antonio’s premier January event starts right as you ring in the New Year.
-Watch NYE stretch into the wee hours of January 1st at HemisFair Park and in the streets of La Villita.
+Watch NYE stretch into the wee hours of January 1st at HemisFair Park in Downtown San Antonio and in the streets of La Villita.
 Folk dancing, Latinx music, and street food will keep the party going all night long, culminating in a brilliant explosion of fireworks across the sky.